4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Artificial intelligence conversing with group users is all they want
+Artificial intelligence conversing with group users is all they want

 ---